 Financing a dream trip can seem like a daunting and unachievable goal.
 For most, it’s a daydream that never comes to fruition.
 “I could never come up with that kind of money” is an excuse often used.
 Why not?
 People just like you do it all the time.
 For many of those wandering vagabonds, how to finance world travel is simply a matter of changing their outlook on expenses and redefining what it means to be “rich.”
 They have placed monetary worth in experience over materialistic items.
 In return, they are rewarded with unforgettable memories and an overall greater outlook on life.
 Once you get in that mindset you will clearly see that world travel is cheaper than you think.
 Change your outlook.
-Become rich in experience.
+Become rich with experience.

 Obviously, everyone’s financial situation is different.
 The one common thing is that there is potential to save for all if you really want to.
 You just have to be committed to the idea of travel and what it can bring you.
 Once that is in place you can start making the necessary adjustments to make your dream trip a reality.